Research / Embodied Media Lab

 Foundational Study of Intersubjective Design for Multi-person Haptic Interaction in Digital Space

-Contribution: A co-authored study to which I contributed through cable-winch-related hardware implementation.
+- A co-authored study to which I contributed through cable-winch-related hardware design.

 Experience Sharing Box: A Platform for Capturing, Storing, and Playback of Multisensory Memory